KeoLotso/OAI/README.md

 # OAI

 OAI is a collection of lightweight and easy-to-train AI models.
-The goal of this project is not to compete with advanced models like GLM-4.5 or GPT, but to provide **simple, accessible AI implementations** that are easy to understand, train, and extend.
+The goal of this project is not to compete with advanced models like GLM-4.5 or GPT, or for images Stable Diffusion, DALE or flux, but to provide **simple, accessible AI implementations** that are easy to understand, train, and extend.

 ## Features
 - Minimal and beginner-friendly codebase